 Triangular: 0.5 Hz

-Real, i.e., derived from real head tracker trajectories with movements giving rise to substantial differences (>15 degrees) between assumed and actual end-device poses.
+Real, i.e., derived from real head tracker trajectories with movements giving rise to substantial differences (>15 degrees) between assumed and actual end-device poses and exposing the tested methods to a sufficient degree.

 DOF

 Another aspect of interest is the ability to deal with differences of assumed and actual end-device poses around different axes, i.e., the number of degrees of freedom (1-3) which the candidate solutions can cope with.
 Accordingly, the head-tracker trajectory files shall cover the following DOF scenarios: